F 3 GEOGRAPHY

 e) Pests and diseases

-Areas prone to pests and diseases are less settled because people like to live in healthy environment.
+Areas prone to pests and diseases are less settled because people like to live in healthy environments.

 f) Natural resources